Myothanda/myothandarwin.github.io/README.md

 •	Organized and reported project testing status at daily stand-up meeting <br>
 •	Presented a software Demo and collected business requirement, feedback from clients<br>
 •	Experienced in software installation at client sites, conducted training to end users and develop user guide document <br>
+<b> October 2018 -December 2019</b>
+### Junior Quality Assurance at  <a href="https://dynamicweb.com/about/meet-dynamicweb/team-apac">Dynamic Web APAC</a><br>
+•	Analyzed the business requirements, and functional, and technical designs to develop test cases for the assigned project
+•	Manual evaluated and raised issues in project tracking issue
+•	Supported client issues
+•	•Learn to understand software Development Life Cycle (SDLC) and software Testing Life Cycle (STLC) including Agile Methodology